JT Mollner: Career

-Mollner began writing a script for his first feature film in 2010, with the intention of making a film reminiscent of 1970s Westerns.
+In 2007, Mollner planned to make his feature directorial debut with The I Scream Man, about a murderous ice cream man terrorizing a small town.
+Crispin Glover was cast to play the ice cream man, with Judd Nelson, Michael Madsen, Dee Wallace, Fred Ward, and director George A. Romero in supporting roles.
+After the film fell through, Mollner began writing a script for another feature in 2010, with the intention of making a film reminiscent of 1970s Westerns.
 Deciding to wait until he could cast well-known actors, while insisting on using film stock and vintage cameras rather than digital cameras, Outlaws and Angels would be in the development stage for nearly five years.
 When production finally began in 2015, Mollner was accompanied by cinematographer Matthew Irving, who would become instrumental in providing the classic look Mollner wanted to achieve.
 The duo contacted Kodak about supplying VISION3 500T Color Negative Film 5219, an uncommon film type due to the grain caused by its slower speed, which served Mollner and Irving well in emulating the 1970s look.
 The movie was shot entirely on Kodak film using two Panaflex Platinum cameras, a Steadicam, and a variety of vintage lenses.
 Outlaws and Angels premiered at the 2016 Sundance Film Festival.
 It was featured as Sundance's midnight selection.
 It appeared at the Fantasia Film Festival on July 14, 2016, and was released in theaters and VOD on July 15, 2016, receiving generally negative reviews from critics.

 Mollner next wrote and directed the thriller film Strange Darling (2023), which was released to positive reviews.

+In February 2026, it was reported that Mollner is attached to direct a television series based on The Texas Chain Saw Massacre for A24.
+Mollner said of the project: "I’m not interested in remaking perfect films, and the original Texas Chainsaw Massacre is a perfect film.
+Tobe Hooper and Kim Henkel created something bold, transgressive and truly seminal that holds up even today as the gold standard for horror.
+When the opportunity for a longform exploration into this world arose, I saw it as a fresh way in, as well as a way to honor the existing folklore."

+Also in February 2026, it was reported that Mollner will write and direct a feature film called Skeletons for Sony.
+The film is described as a "creature feature", which will be "told from the perspective of a young boy who slowly begins to discover that his beloved parents are hiding a disturbing secret about his mother’s true nature."
+Skeletons will be produced by J.J.
+Abrams and is set to star Brie Larson.
+Principal photography is scheduled for summer 2026.